darbyna/DATA606_Capstone/README.md

 ## Methods

 ### Exploratory Data Analysis
-- The connection between major pollutants(PM2.5 and NO2) and the Air Quality Index is the focus of the Exploratory Data Analysis
+- ##### The connection between major pollutants(PM2.5 and NO2) and the Air Quality Index, correlation between the pollutants and the relation to Covid-19 are the focus areas of the Exploratory Data Analysis.
+The studies have suggested that the Exposure to indoor and outddor pollution can cause adverse health effects and increase in non communicable diseases.
+We collected Data from the EPA and We conducted a statistical analysis that confirms possible correlations among the number of daily cases and several factors related to the air quality(Andrea et al.)
 ### Linear Regression
 - Explain
 ### Receive Operator Characteristic (ROC) Analysis